stefanofoti/musa/docs/Evaluation.md

 We suggest one of [these](https://owasp.org/www-community/Vulnerability_Scanning_Tools) tools to run security tests.

 #### Sensor network's reliability
 It's not difficult to see that having a board that acts as a gateway is a single point of failure: if that board stopped working for whatever reason, messages wouldn't be forwarded to the cloud anymore.
-To avoid a potential break of the system a solution could be to implement in the boards a distributed algorithm for leader election, to select a new board to act as gateway.<br/>
+To avoid a potential break of the system, after a first analysis we thought that a good solution could be to implement in the boards a distributed algorithm for leader election, to select a new board to act as gateway.<br/>
+However, it's much better to adopt a redundancy approach: as explain in the [Architecture document](Architecture.md), we have a second Raspberry Pi in hot standby.
+Every time the gateway sends the report to Azure via MQTT, also the second Raspberry receives it.
+If the second board doesn't receive any message for a certain amount of time, it will assume that the main gateway has suffered a failure, and therefore replaces the faulty board taking its place as the gateway.
+This approach allows us to avoid the complexity that a distributed algorithm for leader election would have caused in terms of network traffic and computation (with an effect also on energy consumption).